GasbaouiMohammedAlAmin/candidate-evaluation-web-project/README.md

-# candidate-evaluation-web-project
+# candidate evaluation web project
-this project based on web application to evaluate the candidates to get a specific occupation according to his qualification and experience into specific field
+this project based on web application to evaluate the candidates for getting a specific occupation according to their qualifications and experiences into specific field